The Bonavita Electric Gooseneck Kettle Review

 You want to use it on your stovetop too – Do you want to achieve the best pour-over coffee without resorting to electric shenanigans?
 If that’s the case, we recommend the Coffee Gator kettle.
 It is compatible with gas, electric, and induction stove tops.
 You won’t be able to pre-set the temperature, but, thanks to the built-in thermometer, you can manually stop it when you see that it’s reached your desired temperature.
-Did we mention that it’s our absolute favorite?
+Did we mention that it’s our absolute favourite?

 You want the latest, high-tech electric kettle on the market – This is an easy recommendation to make.
 The Fellow Stagg EKG is one of the best electric gooseneck kettles out there.
 Sure, it’s quite expensive.
 But it makes up for it with its exquisite craftsmanship and precise temperature control.
 They even make a Bluetooth enabled variant of it!
 If that tickles your fancy, you can find out more about the Fellow Stagg kettle right here.

-This Bonavita model is one of our favorite pour-over kettles.
+This Bonavita model is one of our favourite pour-over kettles.
 From the temperature control to the accuracy of the water flow to the high-levels of customizability, it’s a brilliant gooseneck kettle at a reasonable price.

 The Bonavita 1.0L Electric Kettle is perfect for manual pour over methods.
 Its large capacity and meticulous precision make it ideal for the classic Chemex.
 If you’re someone who brews coffee manually quite frequently, you should definitely check out the Bonavita variable temperature electric kettle.